Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences

 \section{Introduction}

 We consider principal fibration sequences~$\Omega Z\to X\to Y\to Z$ for connected spaces~$X$,~$Y$, and~$Z$, with the latter also simply-connected or at least nilpotent.
 For instance, these could be classifying spaces for a central extension of discrete groups, with~$Z\simeq\rmK(A,2)$ an Eilenberg--Mac Lane space for the abelian kernel~$A$.
 In general, there are two spectral sequences that converge to the cohomology of~$X$ with coefficients in a field~$K$, say: a Leray--Serre spectral sequence for~\hbox{$\Omega Z\to X\to Y$} in the first quadrant and an Eilenberg--Moore spectral sequence for~\hbox{$X\to Y\to Z$} in the second.
-It has long been recognized that these two spectral sequences often process the same information in different ways.
-For example, for circle bundles, with~$\Omega Z\simeq\rmS^1$ and~$Z\simeq\bbC\rmP^\infty$, both spectral sequences are just alternative ways to view the Gysin sequence~\cite{Leary}.
-On the other hand, the idea suggests itself that the two spectral sequences are always related by a simple transformation of indices, Deligne's{\it~d\'ecalage} functor (see Section~\ref{sec:decalage}), but Example~\ref{ex:not_dec} shows that this is not always the case.
+It has long been recognised that these two spectral sequences often process the same information in different ways~(e.g., see~\cite{Leary}).

 The main goal of this paper is to replace intuition with certainty.
-We provide systematic tools and give examples that show that our assumptions are reasonable.
-It turns out that a comparison{\it~is} always possible, and that, in favorable cases, it leads to computational effects, as our applications further down show.
-Our starting point is the following result.
+We provide systematic tools and examples showing that our assumptions are reasonable.
+It turns out that a comparison{\it~is} always possible, and that, in favorable cases, it leads to computational effects.
+Our main point is the following result.

-\begin{theorem} For every principal fibration sequence~$\Omega Z\to X\to Y\to Z$ there are two spectral sequences starting with the same tri-graded groups~$\rmE^{s,t,u}_1$, and converging to~$\rmE_1$ pages of the Leray--Serre spectral sequence for~\hbox{$\Omega Z\to X\to Y$} and the Eilenberg--Moore spectral sequence for~\hbox{$X\to Y\to Z$}, respectively, in turn abutting to~$\rmH^{s+t+u}(X)$. \end{theorem}
+\begin{theorem} For every principal fibration sequence~$\Omega Z\to X\to Y\to Z$ there are two spectral sequences starting with the same tri-graded groups~$\rmE^{s,t,u}_1$, involving different pairs~$(s, u)$ and~$(t, u)$ of indices and converging to the~$\rmE_1$ pages of the Leray--Serre spectral sequence for~\hbox{$\Omega Z\to X\to Y$} and the Eilenberg--Moore spectral sequence for~\hbox{$X\to Y\to Z$}, respectively, in turn abutting both to~$\rmH^{s+t+u}(X)$. \end{theorem}

 These two spectral sequences, which are introduced at the beginning of Section~\ref{sec:comparison}, are the{\it~preludes} from the title.
 Existence results for spectral sequences are nowadays mostly a formality, and Theorem~\ref{thm:existence} follows a pattern introduced by Deligne~\cite{Deligne:II}~(see also Miller~\cite{Miller}).
 The crucial point of the above result is the agreement of the initial terms of the preludes, and its main thrust comes from our two accompanying degeneracy results.
 For the Eilenberg--Moore spectral sequence, we have the following: